PWk: Prod, Tlk: GS2, Datacash: Live

 Sicily’s capital is a unique blend of historic sights, swoon-worthy sea views and a vibrant wining and dining scene.
 Combing the Catacombs of the Capuchins is a must-do; this labyrinth of passages began as an extension to the Capuchin cemetery, a haunting yet fascinating look into the city’s long history.
 Make sure you spend some time exploring Palermo’s landmark, the towering 12th-century cathedral that soars past the city’s sea of terracotta rooftops.
 For a special night out, the beautiful Teatro Massimo is a mammoth opera house spanning two acres, with exquisite interiors and a calendar of events kept close to the performances held when it was opened centuries ago.

 Palermo Airport (PMO) is about 30 minutes from the centre of the city.
-Direct flights to Palermo are available from London Gatwick and take approxmimately 2 hours 50 minutes.
+Direct flights to Palermo are available from London Gatwick and London Stansted and take approxmimately 2 hours 50 minutes.

 Wining and dining in Palermo is a true joy, with hundreds of options available and some of the finest Italian cuisine to be found anywhere in the world.
 Start the day early with a coffee at a pavement cafe, lounge at lunch by the seafront and experience the best that Italy has to offer when evening comes.
 Set menus are popular here and provide an affordable way to try different flavours.
 The focus on fresh seafood and locally sourced ingredients makes for some great dining experiences, too.
 To eat like a true Palermitan, we recommend you sample some pesce crudo (raw fish) fresh from the sea and enjoy one of the wonderfully flavoursome ricotta dishes that grace almost every menu.